A throwback to the GLAMOUR DAYS OF FLYING & Why a new generation of women WORK TO TRAVEL!

 Airline recruitment was stringent and the rules didn’t relate specifically to the uniform or grooming either.

 “We were almost on the same level as a movie star,” says Sonnie Sims.
 “People admired us when we walked through the terminal.
 I remember our uniforms—they were all custom-fitted.
 They were just sculpted to your body, so everybody looked fabulous.
 We were all thin and had these great figures and wore white gloves and hats.
-You walked through the terminals with your head really high and you knew everybody was staring at you,” published Vanity Fair, in an article titled “The Golden Age of the Stewardess” written by Bruce Handy in May 2014 (which is a very interesting read by the way!).
+You walked through the terminals with your head really high and you knew everybody was staring at you,” she said in an article titled “The Golden Age of the Stewardess” written by Bruce Handy and published in Vanity Fair in May 2014 (which is a very interesting read by the way!).

 During the golden era of aviation, Flight Attendants were pretty, popular girls who got invited to all of the parties!